APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/dorotheo-dental-clinic-website/backend/RAILWAY_DEPLOYMENT_GUIDE.md

 3. Check admin panel: `https://your-app-name.railway.app/admin/`

 ## Common Issues & Solutions

+### Issue: "libsqlite3.so.0: cannot open shared object file"
+**Solution:** You MUST add a PostgreSQL database.
+SQLite is not supported on Railway.
+1. Go to your Railway project
+2. Click "+ New" → "Database" → "Add PostgreSQL"
+3. Wait for the database to provision
+4. Your app will automatically restart and use PostgreSQL

 ### Issue: "Application Error" or 500 Error
 **Solution:** Check the logs in Railway dashboard for detailed errors